 The Blessings of Wisdom

 The Bible and Proverbs, in particular, has much to say about wisdom.
-We are reminded over and over of the importance of asking for it, seeking it earnestly, and “taking hold” of it (v.
-18).
-In this portion of Scripture we are told it brings happiness, that it is more valuable than gold or silver and more precious than rubies, that it will lengthen our lives, and that it brings peace to those who gain it and obey its instruction.
+We are reminded over and over of the importance of asking for it, seeking it earnestly, and “taking hold” of it (Prov.
+3.18).
+In this portion of Scripture, we are told it brings happiness, that it is more valuable than gold or silver and more precious than rubies, that it will lengthen our lives, and that it brings peace to those who gain it and obey its instruction.

 This is not speaking about man’s wisdom, the world’s wisdom, or the wisdom gained from hard knocks … this is God’s wisdom.
-It is gained by knowing Him through His Word and by applying it to our lives on a daily basis.
+It is gained by knowing Him through His Word and by applying it to our lives daily.

 But we can’t truly know Him or understand His wisdom unless we first know Him, personally, as Savior and Lord.
 Paul said in 1 Corinthians 1: